ForNetCode/documentation/guide/config.md

   #  realm: "fornet",
   #  authServerUrl: "http://keycloak-dev.fornet.com",
   #  frontClientId : "fornet",
-  #  // users who has the role `admin` can access admin backend web
+  #  # the user who has admin role can login in admin web, if undefined, anyone in the keycloak of realm can login
-  #  role: "admin",
+  #  adminRole: "admin",
+  #  # the user who has client role can login in client, if undefined, anyone in the keycloak of realm can login
+  #  clientRole: "client",
   #}

   # simple auth, you should not use it in production environment